CloudWithChris/cloudwithchris.com/content/blog/get-involved-tech-community.md

 ---
 Author: chrisreddington
 Description: "I recently gave a talk on my journey into the Azure Technical Community.
-While my day job is working for Microsoft, I get a lot of energy through blogging, podcasting and vlogging - ultimately, helping others grow, inspiring and encourage them along their own technical journey.
+While my day job is working for Microsoft, I get a lot of energy through blogging, podcasting and vlogging - ultimately, helping others grow, inspiring and encouraging them along their own technical journey.
 In this blog, I write about why I got involved with the technical community, some of my reflections on the journey and what I continue to look forward to."
 PublishDate: "2021-08-11T07:00:00Z"
 image: img/cloudwithchrislogo.png
 date: "2021-08-11T07:00:00Z"